kriskirla/AllProjects/README.md

 # Current Progress:
 - Importing Chakbot from C# to Python, this should be done in two weeks including testing.
 - I have started learning circuitry with RPi3 and succesfully output messages to LCD display using python.
+Currently learning more and familarizing what I can do with RPi and how I can combine it with Chakbot.

 # Future Projects:
 - Actual Machine Learning.
 Currently Chalbot will only learn if you teach it, not really "learning" per se.
 This feature will be added as soon as I learn more about AI in university.